 What if I told you there was a piece of equipment that addresses these pain points?
 One that is versatile to the point of being able to poach, steam, braise,roast, bake, stage, sous vide, confit, high yield roast, hold and perform many other processes all within a small footprint?
 One that is affordable, reliable, requires no hood and is easy to use at all skill levels?
 A unit that can reduce ticket times, food costs, labor costs and maintenance costs.
 A piece that can be used for morning prep, the lunch rush, and staging for a busy dinner service, then continue to make you money overnight while you sleep?
 If this is the type of equipment you are looking for, then the Winston CVap is a game changer for your business.
 CVap equipment is hands down one of the most versatile items you can place in your kitchen.
 It is a piece of kitchen equipment that can save and make money at the same time, all inside a small footprint.
 Chances are the restaurant down the street turning 100 tables on a Tuesday night has already discovered it.

-Growing up, we always had a Christmas Eve tradition with seafood being the highlight of it.
-As a child, I lived in South Florida near the water with easy access to fresh seafood.
+Growing up, we always had a Christmas Eve tradition, with seafood being the highlight.
+I grew up in South Florida near the water, with easy access to fresh seafood.
 It didn’t matter if we caught or trapped it ourselves, or if we had to buy it at a seafood market, it was readily at our fingertips.
 Each year would be different, as we might have a traditional clam bake one year and fresh-caught yellowtails the next.
 I remember all of it like it was yesterday.

 Now that I have a family of my own, I have carried on the tradition.
-Every year, I prepare a large amount of seafood to be happily consumed by our guests.
-I currently live in Michigan and fresh seafood is not so readily available.
-However, my friends at the Erie Fish Market (www.eriefishmarket.com) outside of Toledo, Ohio have made the process of finding and getting this seafood much easier.
+Every year, I prepare a seafood feast to be happily consumed by our guests.
+I live in Michigan now, and fresh seafood is not so readily available.
+However, my friends at the Erie Fish Market (www.eriefishmarket.com) outside of Toledo, Ohio have made the process of finding and getting seafood much easier.
 Thanks to the guys at Erie!

-One of the perks of my job is having a CVap CAC503 Cook and Hold Oven in my kitchen.
-Over the years, I’ve cooked different seafood items in CVap but never the whole shooting match.
-For this blog post, I decided I was going to give it a try and see just how much food I could cram into my little CAC503.
+One of the perks of my job is having a CVap® CAC503 Cook & Hold Oven in my kitchen.
+Over the years, I’ve cooked different seafood items in CVap, but never the whole shooting match.
+For this blog post, I decided I was going to try and see just how much food I could cram into my little CAC503.
 My menu consisted of butter poached warm water lobster tail, jumbo snow crab legs, jumbo sea scallops, little neck clams, bacon wrapped stuffed shrimp, steamed oysters, corn on the cob, red skinned potatoes and a couple of strip steaks (for my weird wife who doesn’t like seafood).

 I set my CAC503 to a low temp steam cycle with 100% humidity (doneness at 145 & browning at 0).
-I prepped and loaded ALL the seafood in while my guests were arriving.
-Our party was going great and the eggnog was flowing which caused the seafood to be in my CVap for longer than I originally planned by 2 hours.
+I prepped and loaded ALL the seafood in the oven while my guests were arriving.
+Our party was going great, and the eggnog was flowing, which caused the seafood to be in my CVap oven a bit longer than I had originally planned (by two hours!).
 However, when I removed the food, it was perfect!